purpleprotocol/purplecoin/README.md

 ### Quote adjustment
 Adjusting quotes poses one big challenge in this design:
 * Once a quote is posted, anyone can accept it.
 If a quote is updated to a better price for the liquidity provider, someone can still settle the first transaction, invalidating the updated quote.
 * This means adjusting quotes can only be done upward in case of buy quotes and downward in case of sell quotes, very similarly to how a Dutch auction works.
-Strategies can then be implemented around this by adjusting the time and price parameters of a quote update.
+Strategies can then be implemented around this by adjusting the time until expiry and price parameters of a quote update.

 #### Comparison with liquidity pools
 We can quickly see that this mechanism resembles a traditional Order Book exchange.
 This brings several advantages to liquidity pools: